What are Dentures?

 - Interim Denture and Complete Denture

-A complete denture is a high quality, permanent denture that is made after all the tissues have healed.
-While this is the most cost effective denture option, it does require the patient to be without natural teeth or dentures for 6 months during the healing process.
+A complete denture is a high quality and permanent denture that is made after all the tissues have healed.
+While this is the most cost-effective denture option, it does require the patient to be without natural teeth or dentures for 6 months.
 After the removal of natural teeth, the gum tissues and bone will shrink and change as they heal.
 Allowing the gum tissues and bone to heal before making the dentures ensures that the dentist can create the best fitting denture for the patient.